13 challenger brand examples from small businesses

 From their brightly-coloured paper wrappings to their toilet humour, they’re unashamedly irreverent.
 They also use their profits to build toilets in communities that need them most.

-These brands challenge the faceless drones of the corporations. 🤖 They put their people and their customers are the forefront.
-The founders of Happi, for example, have a great founding story that’s integral to their business’s mission.
+These brands challenge the faceless drones of the corporations. 🤖 They're created by real people, for real people.
+The founders of Happi, for example, have a compelling narrative from the founders that's integral to their business's mission.

 RealHumanBrand_HappiChocolate